Juan-Baquero/D3BasicPopOver/README.md

 # Basic Example Angular d3 popOver

+## Important DO this FIRST

 For be able to run [ng serve --open] , you need first to install:  [npm install --save-dev @angular-devkit/build-angular]

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.
+Now in node_modules/@ng-bootsrap/popover.d.ts  change to public the propiety _elementRef

-## Development server
+## Then Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.

 ## Code scaffolding